C-Mierez/GrimR/README.md

   - I did tweak the design a bit later, but it originally looked the same :)
 - Moved the Theme selection feature into the new Preferences page after pressing the corresponding button.
 Themes work great with the new UI.

 - Re-did the Preferences page.
 Again.
 Refactored everything into something more maintainable and scalable using builders.

+- Reworked the ThemesBloc to be a **Hydrated Bloc**.
+Now the Themes state can be saved, so the app remembers the selected theme after closing it.

 ### 06/08/20:
 - *Major* refactoring on the Themes feature.